18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

 <div id="a2" class="usa-accordion__content usa-prose" markdown=1>
 If you have been formally invited to participate in a speaking engagement, you need to think through the following questions.

 - Will you be speaking in your personal capacity?
-For additional information on representing GSA in a professional capacity versus a personal capacity, please see [professional vs. personal capacity](#additional-information) in the additional information section.
+For additional information on representing GSA in a official capacity versus a personal capacity, please see [Official vs. personal capacity](#additional-information) in the additional information section.
 - Do you have time?
 - Does the event fit fully within your realm of expertise?
 Is there someone else at TTS that may be a better fit for this speaking opportunity?
-- Have you reviewed the Event Justification Examples?
+- Have you reviewed the [Event Justification Example](https://docs.google.com/document/d/13BCETwANCx9JRPgFbRibqRGthIvf4XQ-WTYD0P30PWg/edit#)?
 - Does the event reflect TTS and your team’s larger mission?
 - Are you clear how speaking on this topic to this audience in this forum advances TTS and your team?

 **Critical questions** that you need to address before submitting a speaker event request.
-If you answer yes to any of the following questions, stop here and contact your direct supervisor or TTS Outreach.
+If you answer yes to any of the following questions, stop here and contact your direct supervisor or [TTS Outreach](tts-outreach@gsa.gov).

 - Are you submitting a proposal for an event or conference?
 - Is a colleague better suited to speaking on this topic?
 - Are there any sensitivities that may preclude you from speaking publicly?
 - Is this event not inclusive or representative of our TTS diversity?
 - Is this event scheduled for less than 15 days from now?
-- If you answer yes to any of these questions, stop here and contact your direct supervisor or TTS Outreach.
+- If you answer yes to any of these questions, stop here and contact your direct supervisor or [TTS Outreach](tts-outreach@gsa.gov).
 </div>

 <h3 class="usa-accordion__heading">